cretz/javan-warty-pig/README.md

 is used with a [Util.CurrentThreadExecutor](https://jitpack.io/com/github/cretz/javan-warty-pig/javan-warty-pig/master-SNAPSHOT/javadoc/jwp/fuzz/Util.CurrentThreadExecutorService.html).
 A different `ExecutorService` can be provided.
 Currently the fuzzer sends as many execution requests as it can to the invoker.
-The only thing that slows it down is the invokers bounded queue.
+The only thing that slows it down is the invoker's bounded queue.
 Therefore, developers are encouraged not to use `ExecutorService`s with unbounded queues lest the memory shoot up very quickly as the fuzzer continually submits.
 So a manually created `ThreadPoolExecutor` is ideal.
 If unbounded queues are a must, the `Fuzzer.Config` does have a `sleepAfterSubmit` value.